postgres-ai/postgres-checkup/README.md

 In case when `--pg-port` or `--ssh-port` are not defined but `--port` is defined, value of `--port` option will be used instead of `--pg-port` or `--ssh-port` depending on the current connection type.

-If SSH is not available the local 'psql' will be used (non-psql reports will be skipped).

 For comprehensive analysis, it is recommended to run the tool on the master and all its replicas – postgres-checkup is able to combine all the information from